IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ### Add More Clusters

 To add more clusters to deploy more CP4WAIOps demo environments is quite easy.
 Just repeat the above step to add clusters into Argo CD.
-Once detected, Argo CD will deploy applications to these clusters automatically.
+Once detected by Argo CD, it will deploy applications to these clusters automatically.
 As an example, after you add the second cluster, you will see the newly added cluster will be added to the `Clusters` view from Argo CD UI:

 ![](images/14-add-2nd-cluster-to-argocd.png)

-You will also see each child level App definition now maps to two App instances and each instance represents the actual workload deployed to separate cluster.
+You will also see each child level App definition now maps to two App instances and each instance represents the actual application deployed to separate cluster.

 ![](images/15-deploy-to-2nd-cluster.png)

 ## Deploy CP4WAIOps Demo Environment Including Cluster Provisioning

-In this section, you will learn the steps to provision an OpenShift cluster, then use this cluster to deploy the demo environment for Cloud Pak for Watson AIOps (CP4WAIOps) using GitOps.
+In this section, you will learn the steps to provision an OpenShift cluster, then use this cluster to deploy CP4WAIOps demo environment using GitOps.
 With this approach, you will get a fully automated experience of launching a CP4WAIOps demo environment, started from cluster provisioning, till to the demo environment deployment, and configuration, all driven by GitOps automatically.

 ![](images/16-architecture-provision-cluster.png)

 ### Install CP4WAIOps Demo Environment

-After you finish the Argo CD install, you can deploy CP4WAIOps via Argo CD UI.
-To install CP4WAIOps, please refer to the `Install Using All-in-One Configuration` section in [this document](how-to-deploy-cp4waiops-33.md) and use the same field values described in that document when filling up the form to create the Argo CD App.
+After finish the install of Argo CD, you can deploy CP4WAIOps demo environment via Argo CD UI.
+To install CP4WAIOps demo environment, please refer to [Install CP4WAIOps Demo Environment](#install-cp4waiops-demo-environment).

 The only difference when you set the install parameters is that:

-- When you set the install parameter `argocd.allowLocalDeploy`, make sure it is `false`.
-This is to avoid the CP4WAIOps demo environment from being deployed on the same cluster where Argo CD runs, since in this case, we use that cluster to run Argo CD dedicately.
+- For `argocd.allowLocalDeploy`, make sure it is `false`.
+This is to avoid the CP4WAIOps demo environment from being deployed on the same cluster where Argo CD runs, since in this case, that cluster is used to run Argo CD dedicately.
 - You will be able to configure the OpenShift cluster provisioning using following parameters.

 | Parameter                                   | Type   | Default Value | Description